 Our experienced personal injury attorneys at William G. Kolodner Personal Injury Lawyers are here to help you learn more about getting reimbursed for lost wages after a car accident.
 We provide a free consultation for every client and take the time to answer any questions you have, contact our Baltimore law office.
 Call our law firm today at (410) 837-2144 to schedule your free consultation.

 When you’ve been hurt in a car accident in Baltimore, MD, it’s normal to have questions.
 One of the most important questions might involve the damages that are available after a car accident.
 Insurance companies would have you believe that you are only entitled to compensation for medical bills–but that’s simply not the case.

-At William G. Kolodner, P.A., we have fought to protect clients’ rights in Baltimore for over 40 years.
+At William G. Kolodner Personal Injury Lawyers, we have fought to protect clients’ rights in Baltimore for over 40 years.
 Our attorneys bring over 100 years of combined experience to the table.
 We want to make sure you get the money you need to fully recover–and that includes getting compensated for lost time at work.

 Car accidents can be traumatic and overwhelming.
 This is even more true if you are seriously hurt in the crash and struggling to get by financially.
 Even when you have a clear right to compensation, getting the full amount you deserve isn’t always easy.
 You have to stand up and protect your rights.

 Fortunately, you don’t have to handle everything on your own.

 At William G. Kolodner Personal Injury Lawyers, our personal injury attorneys know how important it is to get money quickly after a crash.
 We can help you get reimbursed for lost wages after an auto accident–and we can fight to hold the negligent party accountable for things like medical bills, property damage and pain and suffering.

 When you choose our lawyers to represent you, you can expect that we will:

 - Give your case the personal attention it deserves from beginning to end